hiddenciphers/Blockchain_Wallets/README.md

 ![ganache_account](img/ganache_account.png)

-The Address matches the employer address displayed at the top of the sidebar in the streamlit UI.
+The ADDRESS matches the employer address displayed at the top of the sidebar in the streamlit UI.

 The Balance is 99.20 and the TX count is 2.